Partner im RedaktionsNetzwerk Deutschland

 Über Her Head in Films

 A podcast that makes movies personal.
 Hosted by Caitlin, Her Head in Films blends heartfelt reflections on art house and world cinema with stories from my own life.
 This is a space for exploring the emotional and subjective power of film, perfect for listeners who appreciate a deeply personal take on cinema and life.
-Episodes are released occasionally, with new reflections whenever the mood strikes.
+New episodes the first Tuesday of each month.
 My website: herheadinfilms.com.
 Follow me on Letterboxd (@herheadinfilms), Instagram (@herheadinfilms), or email me at [email protected].

 Podcast-Website